DHI-GRAS/react-components/README.md

 ## Contributing

-If you would like to contribute to our project, please read the [repository guidelines](https://github.com/DHI-GRAS/react-components/blob/master/docs/CONTRIBUTING.md).
+If you would like to contribute to our project, please read the [repository guidelines] - to be added.

 ## Documentation